 Edited October 2022: As I near the holiday season this year I can’t help but think back to two years ago when we were so full of uncertainty and fear.
 Though COVID-19 has settled down in many places, there are still times when the holiday celebration we expect doesn’t pan out for one reason or another.

 The following tips are a great reminder of how we can celebrate the holidays in new and different ways when life doesn’t go as planned.

-One question I think we have all be asking is “how to enjoy the holiday season in 2020”.
+One question I think we have all been asking is “how to enjoy the holiday season in 2020”.

 Way back in March when our lives were turned upside down by COVID-19, I wondered how long things would be “different”.
 We were only a few weeks away from Easter and I wondered if we would be able to gather together as we had in the past.

-Sadly, we didn’t gather together for East and I remember talking with my mom telling her we could make up our missed family Easter celebration in the summer when everything “calmed down”.
+Sadly, we didn’t gather together for Easter and I remember talking with my mom telling her we could make up our missed family Easter celebration in the summer when everything “calmed down”.